vinay-lanka/vinay-lanka/README.md

 Open Source Contributor ❤️

 - 🔭 I’m currently learning ML.
-- 👯 I’m looking to collaborate on a web based ROS project!
+- 👯 I’m looking to collaborate on a web-based ROS project!

 ### Get in touch